 EDIT 2023/05/18: C5 (100uF 50V) at the corner of the board leaked.
 There’s a clear yellow film around it and it corroded the pins of the Q10 next to it.

-The next problem is that the shutter color changes out of sync back and forth a slow then fast rate till it gets stable after warming up for a while.
+The next problem is that the shutter color changes out of sync back and forth at a slow then fast rate till it gets stable after warming up for a while.
 I did a lot of troubleshooting, changed a bunch of capacitors and transistors and shutter board, but no avail.
 In the process, I smelled electrolyte evaporating with the flux and I decided to give the board a full wash with dishwasher detergent and waterpik (then dry the big part with a leaf blower, spray with 99% rubbing alcohol to the water out and left it dry).
 Bingo!

 Lessons learned: do not leave the electrolyte leaks on the board even if it’s an old fashioned single-sided through-hole with relatively simple thick traces.
 I thought it’s not going to matter until I see visible corrosion, but I was wrong.
 Could it be the electrolytes left on the board forming weakly conductive paths that disappears when the unit warms up (the electrolyte dries up)?